Contribution rate :

 • The calculator is based on current Government policies and assumes the amounts of, and rules around, Government and employer contributions remain unchanged.

 • The results obtained through the calculator are not guaranteed to occur, and the calculator is simply a tool to help you understand how choices you make may affect the value of your KiwiSaver savings at retirement.
-The return series used and the outcomes presented in the calculator are illustrative only, and past performance is no indication of future performance.
+The outcomes presented in the calculator are illustrative only.

 • To the extent permitted by law, neither NZ Funds nor any of its related parties accept any responsibility or liability arising from the use of this calculator.